Neo677/Mini-Shell/README.md

 I need to check for the variable environnements
 1) the syntax
 2) the name how can accept it
 3) Maybe number are allowed and i only accept MAJ FIXXXXXX (Well done soldier 🪖)

           ➜  parsing git:(parsing) ✗ echo $A1

           ➜  parsing git:(parsing) ✗ echo $1A
           A
           ➜  parsing git:(parsing) ✗
                (ONLY ON 42 COMPUTER !!!)

                FIXXXXXX (Well done soldier 🪖)
           (the version of the code can act different on the 42 pc and my mac) Weird caractere is add to the end of each token ???

 ![WELCOME](Minishell_diag_token.png)

      13/01/2025 :
- add header (norm)
+          -add header (norm)
- handle auxiliaire fonctions (split etc ...)
+          -handle auxiliaire fonctions (split etc ...)

 need to fix :
      $> cat ''hello world''